c4hesaku/NoodleExtensions/README.md

 <h3><u>This list is not final and will continue to grow</u></h3>

 - [x] Fix note jump animation (notes simply pop into existence rather than flying into view)
-- [ ] Fix notes being invisible on pretty much all modcharts.
+- [x] Fix notes being invisible on pretty much all modcharts.
 Perhaps notes that are on a track?
-- [ ] Fix audio being drowned out for seemingly no reason.
+- [x] Fix audio being drowned out for seemingly no reason.
 Common in Doppelganger.
-Perhps an issue with walls?
+Perhaps an issue with walls?
-- [ ] Fix no badcut
 - [ ] Fix notes looking towards (0, 0, 0).
 Maybe calculated in `src/hooks/NoteJump.cpp`
+- [ ] Fix start beat offset, the likely cause for:
+  - Missing "Pause" notes in Pause
+  - The missing SBO test in the "NE NJS and SBO Test" test map
+  - Missing notes at 1:00 in original Up and Down
+  - Note: The long note animation in Up and Down 1:47 works, perhaps it's a fake note?
+  - Weirdly timed Doppelganger bomb section 2:28
+  - Weirdly close and fast notes in Doppelganger 3:57
+  - Absolute chaos at Doppelganger 4:04.
+  - At this point, the note's lifetime animation may be getting time scaled rather than cut
+- [ ] Fix notes zipping toward the player in Pause
+- [ ] Fix notes not coloring in Up and Down 1:06 (may just need to install Chroma)
+- [ ] Fix note dissolve not being removed in Up and Down 1:10, Doppelganger 0:07, and Doppelganger 1:52
+- [ ] Fix exaggerated track movements such as Doppelganger 0:05, 0:12, and 2:47
+- [ ] Fix wall.. transformations?
+Something is very wrong with the walls.
+Ex: Doppelganger 3:04.
+More tame ex: 4:22
+- [ ] Fix track jumping around in Doppelganger 3:04
+- [ ] Fix no badcut
 - [ ] Fix crash when restarting a modchart
 - [ ] Fix crash when Replay tries to load a modchart replay
+- [ ] Remove wall adjustments.
+Not only do they look different, but they were first added to get around poorly acting distortion effects, which is a solved problem with GraphicsTweaks
 - [x] Investigate jump distance / speed
 - [ ] Investigate frame rate / stutter issues
 - [ ] Search for Chroma issues